IBE160/SG-Gruppe-KI/.bmad/bmm/workflows/4-implementation/story-context/instructions.md

     <action>Identify existing interfaces/APIs the story should reuse rather than recreate.</action>
     <action>Extract development constraints from Dev Notes and architecture (patterns, layers, testing requirements).</action>
     <action>For all discovered code artifacts: convert absolute paths to project-relative format (strip {project-root} prefix).</action>
+    <action>CRITICAL: For artifacts.code entries, ONLY add code files that ACTUALLY EXIST in the project and are RELEVANT to the story.
+Dynamically search using glob/search_file_content if needed.
+If a file is mentioned in the story but doesn't exist, DO NOT add it as an artifact.
+If the code artifact list is empty, leave the &lt;code&gt; section empty.</action>
     <template-output file="{default_output_file}">
       Add artifacts.code entries with {path, kind, symbol, lines, reason}:
       - path: PROJECT-RELATIVE path only (e.g., "src/services/api.js" not full path)